-Both the Club and the Lodge are operated by Africa Albida Tourism, a Zimbabwean-based hospitality group with hotels, lodges and restaurants in Zimbabwe and elsewhere in southern Africa.
+Both the Club and the Lodge are operated by Africa Albida Tourism, a Zimbabwean-based hospitality group of hotels, lodges and restaurants in Zimbabwe and elsewhere in southern Africa.

-How Africa Albida Tourism gives back
+8 Ways Africa Albida Tourism gives back

-- They donate to Environment Africa, which determines where the local need is most urgent.
+1) They donate to Environment Africa, which determines where the local need is most urgent.
 For example, they recently made a large donation of bedding and mosquito netting to rural villages.

-- When the Safari Lodge was built in 1994, an environmental architect was consulted to reduce the environmental impact.
+2) When the Safari Lodge was built in 1994, an environmental architect was consulted to reduce the environmental impact.
 No mature trees were cut and all trees removed during construction were transplanted to the surrounding Zambezi National Park – a move unheard of at the time.

-- The Safari Lodge helped form the Victoria Falls Anti-Poaching Unit, which now employs about 17 scouts.
+4) The Safari Lodge helped form the Victoria Falls Anti-Poaching Unit, which now employs about 17 scouts.
 The unit has removed more than 22,000 wires snares, saved the lives of nearly 200 animals and arrested some 700 hardened poachers.
 The lodge pays the salaries for six scouts and contributes supplies for their work.

-- Africa Albida Tourism provided accommodation, generators and other support for American doctors, surgeons and nurses who set up a temporary eye clinic for local patients.
+5) Africa Albida Tourism provided accommodation, generators and other support for American doctors, surgeons and nurses who set up a temporary eye clinic for local patients.

-- Along with other Victoria Falls town members, the Safari Lodge contributed to the construction of an electric fence around the town’s garbage dump, as three elephants had died from eating all the plastic there.
+6) Along with other Victoria Falls town members, the Safari Lodge contributed to the construction of an electric fence around the town’s garbage dump, as three elephants had died from eating all the plastic there.

-- Two now-elderly local wood carvers had been arrested and re-arrested many times for cutting down trees in the national park for their carvings.
+7) Two now-elderly local wood carvers had been arrested and re-arrested many times for cutting down trees in the national park for their carvings.
 So several years ago, the Safari Lodge gave the carvers sustainable wood and a place to sell their giraffes and other carvings (at the Boma restaurant).
 The elderly gents are still seen at the Boma every night with their wares for sale.

-- The Lodge is a member of the international Green Tourism organization.
+8) The Lodge is a member of the international Green Tourism organization.
 (Green Tourism is the world’s largest sustainable certification program; it’s certified over 2,000 hotels and tour operators.)
 Both the Club and the Lodge offer natural insect repellents in the rooms and use eco-friendly cleaners.